phusion/passenger_apt_automation/README.md

 ### Adding support for a new distribution

-There are three things you want to add support for a new distribution.
 In these instructions, we assume that the new distribution is Ubuntu 15.05 "wily".
 Update the actual parameters accordingly.

  1. Rebuild the build box so that it has the latest distribution information: